kasnerz/kasnerz.github.io/about.md

 - My only operating system is **Linux Mint 20.1** <img src="assets/mint.png" style="display: inline">, and I didn't need to use Windows for... well, almost an eternity now.
 - The more punk my travels are, the better.
 Hitchhiking, camping outside, [Couchsurfing](https://www.couchsurfing.com)...  <img src="assets/cs.png" style="display: inline"> (trains at Balkan or Ukraine also fit).
-- I like **writing long texts** <i class="fas fa-pen-nib"></i> instead of posting pictures with hashtags  or tweeting, so I mostly avoid socializing on social networks (although Twitter good as an information source).
+- I like **writing long texts** <i class="fas fa-pen-nib"></i> instead of posting pictures with hashtags  or tweeting, so I mostly avoid socializing on social networks (although I use Twitter as a good source of information).
 - My most favourite music genres are **folk / progressive / symphonic metal** <i class="fa fa-music"></i> and I still have to find out why people don't listen to them much more.
 - I use [shared bikes](https://www.nextbikeczech.com) <i class="fas fa-bicycle"></i> a lot, and I do not miss having a car at all.
 Also, I like the [14 T trams](https://en.wikipedia.org/wiki/%C5%A0koda_14_T) <i class="fas fa-tram"></i> the most (which is definitely not a mainstream opinion in Prague).
 - To make the list complete: I have no opinion whatsoever on a **pizza with pineapple**. 🍕